-This scheme will develop a privately owned unused greenfield site on the periphery of an existing residential estate, of current Tai Tarian stock.
-The project will deliver 52 new homes, consisting of one- and two-bedroom flats, two-, three- and four-bedroom houses and two-bedroom bungalows.
+Despite some initial challenges, work is now progressing well at Eaglesbush, a privately owned unused greenfield site, on the periphery of an existing residential estate of current Tai Tarian stock.

+The mains utility diversions and Section 278 works are now complete, along with the completion of the new main access and the foundations to several plots are now underway and ongoing.
+Upon completion, the project will deliver 52 new homes, consisting of one- and two-bedroom flats, two-, three- and four-bedroom houses and two-bedroom bungalows.

-The scheme has received £5,721,000 in financial support from Welsh Government in the form of Social Housing grant and a site start was made in early April 2022.
+The scheme has received £5.7m in financial support from Welsh Government in the form of Social Housing grant and a site start was made in early April 2022.